syifaafra/my-ctf-challenge/README.md

 Any comments or suggestion are welcome 🙏

-Hope you can enjoy this CTF journey ^^!
+Hope we can enjoy this CTF journey ^^!